LautyZ05/startup/notes.md

 I also have set up my domain name and I was worried that I did something wrong multiple times because nothing seemed to work but I just had to wait a few minutes and check around like checking my spam folder.
 After that everything ran great!
 I couldn't access it through my laptop but it worked fine on my phone and iPad.

 Some time has passed and I finally the website is secured and I can access it through my computer and it works great

+### Sep 19th, 2025

+Did the structure HTML assignment and it really brought back memories from highschool.
+Everything we coded was very similar to what I remember.

 ## AWS